sdcovne/SMatrix/README.md

 SMatrix is developed completely in Python3.
 It uses [pyQt5](https://pypi.org/project/PyQt5/) for the user interface and [numpy](http://www.numpy.org/) for the calculations.

+## For which platform is it available?

+While I'm writing SMatrix is available on macOS, Windows and Linux.
+I expect the release of an improved version for Android and iOS.

 #### Why it does calculate adjugate matrix and not inverse matrix?